gw/lilc/README.md

 # Lilc
-A hand-written compiler for a subset of the C programming language
+A hand-written compiler for a small, C-like language, for learning purposes

 ## Tokens
 ```text